How to Organise Your Refrigerator the Right Way

-Your salad section must contain vegetables and fruit that are washed and wrapped.
+Your salad section must contain vegetables and fruit that have been washed and wrapped.
 When organising your fruit and vegetables, make sure not to mix them up in one container since they also have their own storage requirements.
-Some fruits like avocados, peaches, apples, and bananas produce ethylene that helps them ripen, affecting the quality of the vegetables.
+Some fruits, like avocados, peaches, apples, and bananas, produce ethylene that helps them ripen, affecting the quality of the vegetables.
 To avoid this, keep your fruits and vegetables in two separate containers.
-Do not peel and cut your fruits before storing unless you are ready to consume them immediately.
+Do not peel and cut your fruits before storing them unless you are ready to consume them immediately.

 Bottom Refrigerator Shelf

 The lowest part of your refrigerator is the coldest.
-As mentioned earlier, raw meat such as pork, beef, fish, and poultry should be placed at the bottom of the fridge to prevent drips and contamination of other fresh produce.
-When storing raw meat, make sure to keep them in secure containers to avoid cross-contamination.
+As mentioned earlier, raw meats such as pork, beef, fish, and poultry should be placed at the bottom of the fridge to prevent drips and contamination of other fresh produce.
+When storing raw meat, make sure to keep it in secure containers to avoid cross-contamination.

-Since you store all sorts of food in your fridge, there is a big chance of making it smelly, especially because of raw meat.
-To keep your refrigerator fresh, you can keep a baking soda inside a slightly opened container.
+Since you store all sorts of food in your fridge, there is a big chance of it becoming smelly, especially because of raw meat.
+You can keep a container of baking soda inside a slightly opened refrigerator door to keep it fresh.
 Baking soda will help neutralise the smell inside the fridge.

-To maintain the optimum function of your refrigerator, we advise that you fill it as much as possible but be careful not to make it too occupied.
-This is to maintain the right temperature and keep proper airflow.
-If you notice that your fridge is crowded, you can take some items off your fridge that are better stored on your countertop.
+To maintain the optimum function of your refrigerator, we advise that you fill it as much as possible, but be careful not to make it too occupied.
+This is to maintain the right temperature and proper airflow.
+If you notice that your fridge is crowded, you can take some items out that are better stored on your countertop.
 These are onions, garlic, tomatoes, squash, honey, apples, and pears.

 Suppose you're done with putting your items in the right section of your fridge.
-If you don't put them in separate containers and label them well, there is a high chance that everything will end up in chaos after some days.
-To keep your food and produce organised for a long time, use food containers and add labels so you can easily find the items at their proper places.
+If you don't put them in separate containers and label them well, there is a high chance that everything will end up in chaos after a few days.
+To keep your food and produce organised for a long time, use food containers and add labels so you can easily find the items in their proper places.
 Having these food containers also helps you remember food products that you will most likely forget when randomly stored somewhere in your fridge.
-If you put manufacture dates or dates of purchase in your label, you can easily determine what needs to be consumed first to prevent wasting of food.
+If you include manufacture or purchase dates on your labels, you can easily determine what needs to be consumed first to avoid food waste.

-Check out these refrigerator containers for an effective fridge organisation:
+Check out these refrigerator containers for effective fridge organisation: